Hillgrove, New South Wales: 1800s

+1900s

 Hillgrove began to decline after 1900.
 The difficulties and expense of its deep underground workings led investors and miners to seek more profitable ventures elsewhere.
-Gold finds were exhausted and antimony prices declined by the 1920s leading to mining companies shutting down.
-Shortly after most of the town's buildings were being dismantled and relocated to Armidale and other centres.
+Gold finds were exhausted and antimony prices declined by the 1920s, leading to mining companies shutting down.
+In all, the Eleanora and Bakers Creek Mines had produced 15,600 kg of gold.
+Shortly afterwards, most of the town's buildings were dismantled and relocated to Armidale and other centres.

-In all, the Eleanora and Bakers Creek Mines produced 15,600 kg of gold.
 By 1933 there were just 241 residents left.

 Goldmining briefly resumed between 1937 and 1940.
-However, it was the Damned If I Know Mine, a small operation which extracted tungsten ore between the late 1930s and the late 1950s which turned a large profit, particularly during World War II when tungsten's steel-strengthening capacity was in great demand.
-Antimony mining came into its own in 1969 and was mined along with gold, this sustained the village.
-In March 2004, the Hillgrove Gold Project, located near Armidale, New South Wales, was purchased by Straits, who are making developmental plans for the area.
+However, it was the Damned If I Know Mine, a small operation which extracted tungsten ore between the late 1930s and the late 1950s, which turned a large profit, particularly during World War II when tungsten's steel-strengthening capacity was in great demand.
+Antimony mining came into its own in 1969 and was mined along with gold, thus sustaining the village.

+2000s

-The mine is now owned by Meridian Capital of Hong Kong.
-In December 2015 the mine closed, largely due to a fall in antimony prices for 8,000 to 5,000 a tonne.
-The mine previously closed for months in 2009, again due to global price fluctuations.
-At that time it was owned by Straits Resources.
+In March 2004, the Hillgrove Gold Project near Armidale was purchased by Straits Resources, who made development plans for the area.
+The mine closed for months in 2009, due to global price fluctuations.
+It was later owned by Meridian Capital of Hong Kong, but in December 2015 it closed again, largely due to a fall in antimony prices from $8,000 to $5,000 a tonne.

+Heritage

 The post office and school are the only substantial buildings which remain.
-The school buildings (1897) are now used to house the Hillgrove Rural Life and Industry Museum, giving the visitor a view into the rich heritage of the past.
+The school buildings (1897) are now used to house the Hillgrove Rural Life and Industry Museum.

-Hillgrove Goldmining Area and also the Antimony Mine on Stockton Rd, Hillgrove have been placed on the Register of the National Estate.
+Hillgrove Goldmining Area and the Antimony Mine on Stockton Road have been placed on the Register of the National Estate.